wiseupdata/terraform-oci-vm_cluster_free_tier/README.md

-Easy create a VM cluster!
+Easy create a VM cluster Free Tier with 2 machines!

 ---